NiclasOlofsson/dbt-core-mcp/.github/instructions/memory.instructions.md

    - Server restarts asynchronously in background - do NOT use sleep commands
    - Framework handles restart timing automatically
    - APPLIES TO: dbt-core-mcp project MCP server management
    - NO EXCEPTIONS

+4. **Git Commit Amendment Protocol**:
+   - When fixing issues in the MOST RECENT commit (before anyone else pulls):
+     - Use `git commit --amend --no-edit` to fix without creating new commit
+     - Use `git push --force` to rewrite remote history
+     - Keeps git history clean for release notes
+   - ONLY amend if commit hasn't been pulled by others
+   - Examples: formatting fixes, typos, forgot to add files after initial commit
+   - DO NOT create second commits for fixes to recent work (clutters release notes)
+   - APPLIES TO: All git operations in dbt-core-mcp workspace
+   - NO EXCEPTIONS

 ## Policies